kmabbott81/djp-workflow/SECURITY-NOTICE.md

 This security notice will be marked as **RESOLVED** once:
 1. ✅ Fixup commit merged (credentials removed from future commits)
-2. ⏳ Railway database password rotated
+2. ✅ Railway database password rotated
-3. ⏳ All GitHub Secrets and local `.env` files updated
+3. ✅ All GitHub Secrets and local `.env` files updated
-4. ⏳ Connection tested successfully with new credentials
+4. ✅ Connection tested successfully with new credentials

-**Status:** ⏳ **AWAITING PASSWORD ROTATION**
+**Status:** ✅ **RESOLVED** - DB password rotated and GitHub secret updated on 2025-10-07 PT; old credentials invalid.

 ---